How Much Does a Lip Lift Cost?

 Is a lip lift worth the money?

-If you’re not sure yet whether this permanent lip enhancement option will be worth it to you, you may want to start with temporary options like injectable fillers or a Botox lip flip.
+If you’re not sure whether this permanent lip enhancement option will be worth it to you, you may want to start with temporary options, like injectable fillers or a Botox lip flip.

-• Lip augmentation with dermal fillers (like Juvéderm or Restylane) creates fuller lips with a more defined cupid’s bow.
-The average cost of lip fillers is several thousand dollars less than surgery, and results can last for a year or longer.
+• Lip augmentation with dermal fillers (like Juvéderm or Restylane) can create fuller lips with a more defined cupid’s bow.
+The average cost of lip fillers is several thousand dollars less than surgery.
+Results last anywhere from a few months to a few years, depending on the formula that’s used and how your body metabolizes it.

 • A Botox lip flip uses the injectable neurotoxin to “flip up” the edge of the upper lip, also known as the vermillion border.
 Typically, two to three units of Botox are injected into each side of the philtrum to achieve the desired effect.
 This treatment typically costs $200, and the effects can last as long as three months.

-It may also be a more desirable option for people with thin lips who may be more prone to the dreaded “duck lips” look, an outcome that doesn’t happen with a surgical lip lift.
+It may also be a more desirable option for people with thin lips who are more prone to filler side effects, like the dreaded “duck lips” look, an outcome that doesn’t happen with a surgical lip lift.

 It's a good idea to consult with a plastic or facial plastic surgeon about your concerns, aesthetic goals, and budget, so they can determine whether or not you'd be a good candidate for any of these procedures.